 Section 4.
 Voting on issues.
 Except for the election of officers, a simple majority

 vote of dues-paid PABJ members present during a general membership meeting is necessary to approve any such issues, resolutions or bills.
 If a quorum is not present the issues in question may be decided by a vote of the majority of dues-paid members present or voted by the majority of dues-paid members present to postpone until another general meeting in which a quorum is present.

 Section 1.
 The fiscal year shall be from Jan.
 1 to Dec.
 31 of each calendar year.

 Section 2.
 The Executive Board shall set the membership dues with approval of a majority of voting members at a given membership meeting.
-Annual dues shall not exceed that levied by the National Association of Black Journalists (NABJ).

 Section 3.
 Payment of dues.
 Membership dues are good for a full year.
 Annual dues payment covers membership for a year from the date of payment.
 Memberships not renewed or paid one year after the